davemo/blog.davemo.com/app/posts/2012-08-22-the-benefits-of-interactive-prototyping.md

+---
+title: "The Benefits of Interactive Prototyping"
+date: "2012-08-22"
+---

-I had a small epiphany today while working on a new prototype for a client:
+> I had a small epiphany today while working on a new prototype for a client:
 "different stages of prototyping yield different levels of information".
 I know I know, not much of a brainwave there, right?
 I was never one for writing headlines and there's a lot of knowledge packed into that statement, so stick